PlusLabNLP/SPHERE/README.md

 ## Citation
-If you use this code and dataset, please cite our paper:
+If you use this code, please cite our paper:
 ```bibtex
 @article{liu2025energy,
   title={Energy-Regularized Sequential Model Editing on Hyperspheres},